neruameya/local-document-intelligence/README.md

 .venv\Scripts\activate
 ```

----

 ## 3. Install dependencies

-Install the project's Python dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-For the local GPU environment, install the `llama-cpp-python` wheel built for your CUDA/Python environment.
+For the local GPU environment, `llama-cpp-python` needs to be installed using a build/wheel compatible with the local Python, CUDA, and GPU environment.

-The model itself is **not included in this repository**.
+The model weights are not included in this repository.

----

 ## 4. Configure environment variables